best-practice-and-impact/SHEL/README.md

  - $ export MAIL_PASSWORD=<your-gmail-password> (this is the password for the account)

 (As the Password is then an environmental variable it will not be written in the config file.)

+## Error with forgetting admin user password
+Tried to login but could not remember password.
+Decided to add new admin user, with same email in terminal.
+This really broke the database.
+To solve do the following:
+- Delete the *migrations* folder from the stakeholder_log directory.
+- In terminal run: *flask db init*
+- In terminal run: *flask db migrate*
+- In terminal run: *flask db upgrade*

+This reinitialised the empty tables within the database and they can be repopulate either in terminal or through app.